 They continue to support monitoring and enforcement action

-The question for UK defence, given increasingly aggressive illegal fishing, when does it start to climb the priority stack and increasing the resources allocated?
+The question for UK defence, given increasingly aggressive illegal fishing, is when does it start to climb the priority stack and increase the resources allocated?
 There are 4 million square kilometres of ocean in our purview.

 It seems soon